SeldonIO/seldon-core/doc/source/servers/huggingface.md

 ## Custom Model Example

-You can deploy a custom HuggingFace model by providing the location of the model artefacts using the `modelUri` parameter.
+You can deploy a custom HuggingFace model by providing the location of the model artefacts using the `modelUri` field.

 ```yaml
 apiVersion: machinelearning.seldon.io/v1alpha2